Larne see off Blues to retain Shield

 Larne successfully defended the County Antrim Shield after a late Tomas Cosgrove header gave them a 1-0 win over Linfield in a gripping final.

-A superb header off the line by Cian Bolger from a Jimmy Callacher chip secured a deserved victory for the Invermen.
+A superb clearance off the line by Cian Bolger from a Jimmy Callacher chip then secured a deserved victory for the Invermen.

 They had gone close several times before Cosgrove's winner delivered their fourth senior trophy.